-The road sign information function (RSI - Road Sign Information) helps the driver to remember which speed-related road signs the car has passed.
+The road sign information function (RSI - Road Sign Information) helps the driver to remember which road signs the car has passed.

-Examples of readable speed related signs24.
+Examples of readable speed related signs.

-The RSI function gives information on current speed, e.g. that a motorway or road is starting/ending and when overtaking is prohibited.
+The road sign information function gives information on current speed, that a motorway or road is starting/ending and when overtaking is prohibited.
 If both a sign for motorway/road for motorised traffic and a sign showing the maximum permitted speed are passed, RSI decides to show the sign symbol for maximum permitted speed.